 Use Legacy to Market your Obituaries – For FREE

-Let us help you and your paper be as successful as possible.
-Newspapers that promote obituaries are more successful.
-You don’t have to make your own creative, we’re done it for you and it’s free.
+Let us help you and your newspaper be as successful as possible.
+You don’t have to make your own creative, we’ve done it for you and it’s free.

 - Custom ads.
 We can customize obit-style ads to drive obituary placement in your market.
 To see samples of ads that can be customized for your market demographics, click here.